The Law of Clean Energy & Energy Efficiency

 Order 1000 has been widely touted for its potential to help update our national transmission grid to meet the increasing demand for new transmission created by policies promoting renewable energy.
 Less remarked upon is the role that Order 1000 could play in ensuring more thoughtful consideration during regional transmission planning of how energy efficiency and demand response policies—critical demand reduction strategies—affect the need for new transmission.
 This article describes some of Order 1000’s key planning reforms, discusses how the order can facilitate consideration of these demand-side policies, and offers suggestions on the ways that regional transmission planners might use Order 1000 as an opportunity to update transmission planning to better match our nation’s evolving priorities for the electricity grid.
 The paper is accompanied by a spreadsheet collecting potentially relevant energy efficiency, demand response, and renewable energy laws, prepared by SCCCL summer legal intern Kathleen Kline.

-- The Law of Green Buildings: Regulatory and Legal Issues in Design, Construction, Operations and Financing, Michael B. Gerrard, ed., was co-published by the American Bar Association’s Section of Environment, Energy and Resources and the Environmental Law Institute in August 2010.
+- The Law of Green Buildings: Regulatory and Legal Issues in Design, Construction, Operations and Financing, Michael B. Gerrard and J. Cullen Howe, eds., was co-published by the American Bar Association’s Section of Environment, Energy and Resources and the Environmental Law Institute in August 2010.
 It provides readers with an overview of green buildings and sustainable development.
 It highlights significant statutes and regulations as well as legal issues that attorneys and other building professionals should be aware of when advising clients seeking to construct, finance or lease a green building.
 It is available here.

 - Through 2012, SCCCL maintained a blog called the "Green Building Law Update Service," which tracked developments in the field of green buildings law.
 The posts can be viewed here.